leannejdong/leannejdong/README.md

 My name is Leanne Dong.
 I am a Australian independent audio developer (Once upon a time I was a researcher in stochastic processes, then turned into a Mathematician after PhD, then turned into a C++ developer during the last two postdocs).
 I'm used to work on music information retrieval.
 Before that I worked at [ENCS, Concordia University](https://www.concordia.ca/offices/ci/ifo/ENCS.html) as a Postdoctoral Fellow.
 My focus during postdoc has been Environmental Engineering and xAI software development with C++.
 My formal academic training has been in Mathematics.
 Currently I'm dabbling multimedia projects around audio software development to hardware design.

 * Enjoy audio software development, love hardware and mathematics.
-NOT interested in participating any competitions or job tests!
+NOT interested in participating any competitions!
 * MATH := {heart, wellness, hapiness, ...}
 * MATH != Finance or Money
 * No money eager folks!
 No trading headhunters!
+* Do let me know if you found anything interesting here

 ## Projects (Postdoctoral)
 <!---